Shahjalal University of Science and Technology: Carnival

 Since 2011, SUST has arranged an annual three-day CSE Carnival.
 The carnival features a programming contest, software developing competition, and related events.
 In 2015, it involved 1,000 students in 145 teams from 46 universities.

 Schools and departments

 SUST is the first public university to introduce undergraduate programs in Software Engineering in Bangladesh.
 It is the second oldest in the country to introduce engineering education in the fields of Chemical, Computer Science, Industrial & Production, Petroleum & Mining.
-Also, the third oldest to introduce Architecture, Food Engineering & Tea Technology, Genetic engineering & Biotechnology programs in the country.
-In total, SUST has 27 departments under seven schools:
+It is also the third oldest university in the country to introduce Architecture, Food Engineering & Tea Technology, Genetic engineering & Biotechnology programs.
+In total, SUST has 28 departments under seven schools: